 Identical to 1st Edition/1st Printing EXCEPT for the new covers, "2nd Printing" note, AND a list of the publishers who originally rejected the book in 1948-49, plus reviews on the inside rear cover.

 Legman had participated with Dr. Wertham in the 1948 symposium "The Psychopathology of Comic Books", and later published an essay of the same name in Neurotica #3 in 1948.

 This became the basis for the comic book section of Love & Death, titled "Not for Children".

 Additional criticism of comics by Legman can be found in:

 - Neurotica 3 (1948) "The Psychopathology of the Comics"

 - Neurotica 6 (1950) Follow-up to Legman's initial criticism of comics.
 Legman notes the shift in focus of comics publishers from crime comics to romance comics, and lists the romance comics of 1948-49.
 Legman credits his earlier writings as being the catalyst for the change in subject matter of the comics.

-- The COMPLEAT Neurotica 1st Edition (Orange) Hardcover w/DJ (1963) This book reprints all 9 issues of Neurotica, including both the original essay from 3 and the follow-up from 6.
+- The COMPLEAT Neurotica 1st Edition (Orange) Hardcover w/DJ (1963) This book reprints all nine issues of Neurotica, including both the original essay from issue 3 and the follow-up from issue 6.

 about the editions of Love & Death and Neurotica.